AlbertoV5/DxTracker-Reaper/README.md

 ## Description

 The script combines Reaper and Resemblyzer into a simple tool for identifying speakers in an audio track.
-It does it by getting the Embeded Utterance (EU) of each Speaker Sample and a set of EU frames for the guide track, then it compares all the Speaker's EU with each frame using scalar/dot product in a mutually exclusive way.
+It does it by getting the Embeded Utterance (EU) of each Speaker Sample and a set of EU frames for the guide track, then it compares all the Speaker's EU with each frame using scalar product in a mutually exclusive way.

 - Recommended duration for Speaker Sample is 5 to 30 seconds (> 10 is best).
 - Supports .wav in 16, 24 bits with any common sample rate.